lunaprise/Lunaprise/README.md

 Other important scientific and historical metadata  as determined by Space Blue.

-## Important meta data will not include:
+## Important Metadata will not include:
 Confidential Data per confidentiality agreements with third parties.

 Artist Name